 |Examples of tax exemption||Amongst others reimbursements of properly documented business expenses (including business trip expenses, per diems, etc.) are not taxable.

 Also certain tax free allowances and travel exclusion in view of the special tax status for foreign executives are not taxable.

 |Specific expatriate concession||Belgium offers a very favourable tax regime for expatriates coming to Belgium.
 Under this special tax status, non-Belgian executives and employees who ‘temporarily’ carry out work in Belgium qualify for special tax benefits.

 Qualifying individuals are treated as non-residents for Belgian tax purposes and are liable to Belgian income tax only on their Belgian-sourced income (i.e. earned income, Belgian investment income and income from real estate located in Belgium).
 All non-Belgian sourced income is not considered as taxable income in Belgium.
-In order to benefit from this special tax status, a special application should be made and sent to the Belgian tax authorities within six months following the month after the month of arrival in Belgium, and should be approved by the tax authorities.
+In order to benefit from this special tax status, a special application should be made and sent to the Belgian tax authorities within six months after the month of the start of the employment in Belgium, and should be approved by the tax authorities.

 This special tax status essentially provides two main benefits that are relevant for calculating taxable income:

 1. There is a number of tax free allowances deemed to cover the reasonable additional expenses associated with being employed in Belgium.
 This allowance is tax-exempt in Belgium up to an annual limit of € 11.250 (or € 29.750 in the case of eligible employees working at control and coordination offices, research centres and scientific laboratories).

 2. Individuals qualifying for the special tax status are only taxed on the part of their income and remuneration for activities actually carried out in Belgium.
 The part of their worldwide income that corresponds with the days worked outside Belgium is totally exempt from Belgian income tax (i.e. through the application of a foreign travel exclusion).